-While Elvis was still in Germany, Colonel Parker and RCA executives Steve Sholes and Bill Bullock had been carefully planning the coming critical session.
-They had booked RCA’s Studio B in Nashville for two separate dates — March 20 and April 3.
+While he was still in Germany, Colonel Parker and RCA executives Steve Sholes and Bill Bullock had been carefully planning the coming critical sessions.
+They later reserved the Nashville studio for two separate dates — March 20 and April 3, 1960.
 (The break in recording was needed so that Elvis could be in Miami on March 26 for the taping of Frank Sinatra’s TV special.)

+With that in mind, a variety of songs were gathered for Elvis’ approval at the critical Nashville sessions.
 At Hill & Range Music, Freddy Bienstock had been put in charge of gathering new songs for Elvis to record.
 Some writers who had written for Elvis provided new material.
 They included Otis Blackwell, Aaron Schroeder, and the team of Ben Weisman and Fred Wise.
 Some new H&R writers, most prominently the team of Doc Pomus and Mort Shuman, also provided songs especially written for Elvis.
-Bienstock had a stack of demonstration acetates ready for Elvis to review in Studio B.
+Bienstock had a stack of demonstration acetates ready for the singer to review in Studio B.

 A seething dispute with Colonel Parker prevented Jerry Leiber and Mike Stoller, who had composed many of Presley’s most well known pre-army songs, from presenting new material.
 However, “Dirty, Dirty Feeling,” a Leiber-Stoller rocker originally intended for the King Creole soundtrack, was still available.

-Then, as he stated at the Graceland press conference, Elvis came to the session with a list of titles he had compiled during his deployment in Germany.
-Most of them were rhythm and blues numbers from his own record collection, including “Soldier Boy,” a hit for the Four Fellows in 1955; “Such a Night,” a 1954 hit by the Drifters’ and “Reconsider Baby,” written and recorded by Lowell Fulson in 1953.
+Elvis came to the session with his own list of titles that he had compiled during his deployment in Germany.
+“My friends in the states sent me clippings and the latest recordings to let me know what’s going on back home,” he explained.
+(In fact, reportedly 2,000 phonograph records were among the items in the two dozen trunks that Elvis shipped home from Germany.)
+Elvis still had a preference for old rhythm and blues numbers, including “Soldier Boy,” a hit for the Four Fellows in 1955; “Such a Night,” a 1954 hit by the Drifters; and “Reconsider Baby,” written and recorded by Lowell Fulson in 1953.

 Finally, if possible, Elvis wanted to help out a couple of his friends by recording music they favored.
 Scotty Moore offered “The Girl Next Door Went A-Walking,” written by Thomas Wayne, a singer-songwriter Scotty had worked with while Elvis was away.
 Also, Elvis wanted to work Charlie Hodge, an army buddy, into the session somehow.
 Their duet on “I Will Be Home Again” was one of the last songs recorded at Studio B on April 3.

-RCA’s new chief engineer Bill Porter was there to run the board.
-Recording technology had made a giant leap forward during Elvis’s absence.
+RCA’s new chief engineer Bill Porter was there to work the board.
+Recording technology had made a giant leap forward during Elvis’ absence.
 Ernest Jorgensen explained in his book on Presley’s recording sessions.
-“This would be the first time Elvis was recorded on a three-track machine, giving more space to each player (as well as a separate track for Elvis’s voice) and making real stereo records possible.
+“This would be the first time Elvis was recorded on a three-track machine, giving more space to each player (as well as a separate track for Elvis’ voice) and making real stereo records possible.
 For a group of sophisticated players like this, three-track was a distinct advantage: The music they made could be reproduced in finer detail.”

 On the evening of March 20, 1960, all of the principals assembled at RCA’s Studio B in Nashville.
-Elvis, along with Scotty, D.J., and Freddy Bienstock, left Graceland at noon on a chartered bus for the drive to Nashville.
+Elvis, along with Scotty Moore, D.J.
+Fontana, Bitsy Mott, and Freddy Bienstock, left Graceland at noon on a chartered bus for the drive to Nashville.
 Waiting for them in the studio were the other musicians, along with Colonel Parker, Sholes, and Bullock.
 After sending out for hamburgers and renewing old acquaintances, Elvis started work on his first recording session in nearly two years.